Ready, set, retire — 8 deadlines you need to know

 - Help avoid unnecessary additional taxes by knowing the dates for optional and required retirement plan withdrawals

-- Your Social Security income may decrease or increase depending on the age at which you choose to begin receiving benefits
+- Understand how Social Security income may decrease or increase depending on the age at which you choose to begin receiving benefits

-- Minimize Medicare premiums and ensure coverage by familiarizing yourself with the program's rules and deadlines
+- Help minimize Medicare premiums and ensure coverage by familiarizing yourself with the program's rules and deadlines

 At about age 50, the rules and deadlines for Medicare, Social Security, IRAs, 401(k)s and other employer-sponsored retirement plans start to kick in.
 Understanding those dates and processes is crucial, both for people who are approaching that age themselves as well as for those whose parents may need some help navigating and staying on top of these deadlines.

 The decisions you or your parents make during pre- and post-retirement years can be important in determining how much money will be available during retirement.
-Debra Greenberg, director, Retirement & Personal Wealth Solutions, Bank of America, offers this year-by-year guide.
+Christopher Vale, senior vice president, Digital Advice and Investment Solutions, Bank of America, offers this year-by-year guide.

 The decisions you or your parents make can be important in determining how much money will be available in retirement.